-School closure and self-isolation due to the Coronavirus brings a new home learning challenge for many parents.
-Our Learning Team have put together a range of resources to help you out each one is based around the buildings at the Museum.
+Home Schooling due to the Coronavirus brings a new learning challenge for many parents and teachers.
+Our Learning Team have put together a range of resources to help you out, each one is based around the buildings at the Museum.
 We will be uploading a new resource every Tuesday afternoon during February and March 2021.
 We’d love to see any work you have created using these resources so please share them on social media using #COAMAtHome

 The Iron Age Roundhouse